A Letter from our Executive Director

 Ivy League Undergraduate Research Journal

 Following each Symposium, the Ivy League Undergraduate Research Journal will accept submissions in the four academic divisions of the Symposium: Natural Sciences & Mathematics, Art & Humanities, Social & Economic Sciences and Engineering & Applied Sciences.
 The journal serves as a platform where scholarly, interdisciplinary discourse can be undertaken.
-Submissions are now closed for the 2018 edition of the Journal is April 15.
+Submissions are now closed for the 2018 edition of the Journal.
 The published journal will be available on this website, along with a printed version that will be distributed to each school.

 Ivy League Undergraduate Research Fund